DNS_PROBE_FINISHED_NXDOMAIN: What it is and How to fix it

 1. Clear Browser Cache and Cookies

-The cached data can sometimes conflict with DNS resolution.
-Clear your browser cache and cookies:
+The cached data in your browser can sometimes conflict with DNS resolution, causing the NXDOMAIN error.
+To resolve this, you should clear your browser’s cache and cookies.

 2. Restart Your Router or Modem